Competing Vortex Topologies in Iron-based Superconductors: Abstract

 \section{Abstract}

 In this work, we establish a new theoretical paradigm for vortex Majorana physics in the recently discovered topological iron-based superconductors (tFeSCs).
-While tFeSCs are widely accepted as an exemplar of topological insulators (TIs) with intrinsic superconductivity, our theory implies that such common belief could be oversimplified.
+While tFeSCs are widely accepted as an exemplar of topological insulators (TIs) with intrinsic $s$-wave superconductivity, our theory implies that such common belief could be oversimplified.
 Our main finding is that the normal-state bulk Dirac nodes, usually ignored in TI-based vortex Majorana theories for tFeSCs, will play a key role of determining the vortex state topology.
 In particular, the interplay between TI and Dirac nodal bands will lead to multiple competing topological phases for a superconducting vortex line in tFeSCs, including an unprecedented hybrid topological vortex state that carries both Majorana bound states and a gapless dispersion.
-Remarkably, this exotic hybrid vortex phase generally exists in the vortex phase diagram for our minimal model for tFeSCs and is directly relevant to tFeSC candidates such as LiFeAs.
-In the presence of lattice symmetry breaking, the hybrid vortex gets topologically trivialized and becomes Majorana-free, which naturally explains the puzzle of ubiquitous trivial vortices observed in LiFeAs.
+Remarkably, this exotic hybrid vortex phase generally exists in the vortex phase diagram for our minimal model for tFeSCs and directly relevant to tFeSC candidates such as LiFeAs.When the four-fold rotation symmetry is broken by vortex-line tilting or curving, the hybrid vortex gets topologically trivialized and becomes Majorana-free, which could explain the puzzle of ubiquitous trivial vortices observed in LiFeAs.
 Origin of Majorana signal in other tFeSC candidates such as FeTe$_x$Se$_{1-x}$ and CaKFe$_4$As$_4$ are also interpreted within our theory framework.
 Our theory sheds new light on theoretically understanding and experimentally engineering Majorana physics in high-temperature iron-based systems.